yyoshiaki/ikra/README.md

 - **protein-coding mode** restricts genes to protein coding genes only.
 - **threads**
 - **output** is `output.tsv` by default.
+- **align mode** generates genome-mapped bam and bigwig files.
+Note that Salmon works quasi-alignment mode similarly as no-align mode.
+Generated bw files can be visualized on IGV or other genome browsers.
 **experiment matrix** should be separated by commas (csv format).

 **SRR mode**